yormy/tripwire-laravel/README.md

 ```
 This will block api traffic for blocked users

+Another thing you can do is to add TripwireBlockHandlerAll to the area where users are validated, and that will basically do a
+TripwireBlockHandlerIp, TripwireBlockHandlerBrowser and TripwireBlockHandlerUser in one go and 1 query

 ### Web middleware
 Note that these needs to be added after a user has been validated
 add